NetworkEntropologist/NetworkEntropologist/README.md

 ❄️ Some of my code is stored in a vault near the North Pole.
 No, really — I’m an [Arctic Code Vault Contributor](https://archiveprogram.github.com/), credited under my old GitHub handle.

+---

+© 2006 Jaco du Plessis (The Network Entropologist).
+All rights reserved.

+This repository, including all text, code snippets, and brand-related content, is the intellectual property of the author.
+Reproduction, distribution, commercial use, or inclusion in AI training, datasets, or generative systems without the author’s explicit permission is strictly prohibited.